LukeStampfli/EmbeddedFPSExample/docs-src/guide/client-basics-and-login-system-part-1.md

-# Client Basics and Login System part 1
+# Client Basics and Login System Part 1

 We will start by implementing functionality to connect to a server and send a simple login request.
 Let's create a script that connects our client to a server.